-Google Play Store holds the most important part of any Android-based smartphones or tablets.
-It comes pre-installed on Android devices from where you can access digital contents.
+Google Play Store holds the most important part of any Android-based smartphone or tablet.
+It comes pre-installed on Android devices from where you can access digital content.
 Play Store is the official store to get access to Android apps and games.
-Whenever you use Play Store, Android device will hold some of the background information as cache.
+Whenever you use Play Store, an Android device will hold some of the background information as cache.
 If you try accessing the same content, then Play Store will use the cache info and loads faster.
 Although it seems to be an advantage, cache getting overloaded will lower the device performance.
 As a result, you will find a longer waiting time.
-This may sometimes make your device to get stuck.
+This may sometimes make your device get stuck.
 If you find any trouble accessing Play Store, then clearing the cache memory will help you out.
 If you aren’t sure of how to clear Google Play Store cache, then scroll down for the steps.

 When to Clear Cache?

 For the following issues, you may clear cache as a fix.
 When